lightdash/lightdash-api-examples/README.md

 # Examples for using the Lightdash API

-This repo contains examples for using the Lightdash API in python
+This repo contains examples for using the Lightdash API in python and javascript